-As Matt Storey has now commenced his 6 month secondment, we would like to streamline our current process when requesting assistance.
+We would like to streamline our current process when requesting assistance.
 This is to ensure that your requirements are met, and attended to, in a reasonable timeframe.
-There are too many tasks to list, so to make it simple, if you think Matt or Leslie can help you, please email the team on firstname.lastname@example.org.
+There are too many tasks to list, so to make it simple, if you think we can help you, please email the team on firstname.lastname@example.org.
 One of the team members (Evander, Pesa, Tim or Leslie) will get in touch with you as needed.
 If there is an emergency, please contact them on 9036 9294.

 We acknowledge the tradition of custodianship and law of the Country on which the University of Sydney campuses stand.
 We pay our respects to those who have cared and continue to care for Country.